 The IC office will be fully staffed from 8:00 AM through 10:00 PM CST everyday.
 While our office team will be working until very late at night, should you get our voicemail in the evening, please leave a message.
 We’ll be checking messages frequently and will get back to you as soon as possible.

 This website will be updated regularly with information about registration, scholarship, travel, program announcements, and all details you will need to know.

-For BBYO's family across Denver including local families, alumni, and community members, information on local events, volunteer opportunities, hosting international delegates, and more can be found on the IC Host Region Page.
-Everyone can follow all IC news updates on Facebook, Twitter, and Instagram with the hashtag #AZABBGIC2019.
+For BBYO's family across North Texas Oklahoma Region including local families, alumni, and community members, information on local events, volunteer opportunities, hosting international delegates, and more can be found on the IC Host Region Page.
+Everyone can follow all IC news updates on Facebook, Twitter, and Instagram with the hashtag #AZABBGIC2020.

 If you have additional questions, you can always e-mail the IC Leadership Team at any time.

-IC 2019 will cost $1,020 USD.
-Canadian delegate rates can be found here.
-We are grateful to BBYO's generous supporters who made it possible to keep our rate within $10 of IC 2018 while increasing scholarship opportunities for all delegates.
-This price includes everything (hotel, meals, give-a-ways, access to all events, concert tickets, airport and ground transportation, and more) except transportation to/from Denver.
+Delegate rates for IC 2020 can be found here.
+We are grateful to BBYO's generous supporters who made it possible to keep our rate close to last year's while increasing scholarship opportunities for all delegates.
+This price includes everything (hotel, meals, give-a-ways, access to all events, concert tickets, airport and ground transportation, and more) except transportation to/from Dallas.
 There is an additional cost (and additional scholarship) for IC Summits for those that choose to attend.

 Scholarship is available to all delegates and interested families should apply when they make their first deposit.